 The international metrology community which works to ensure that accurate measurements can be made across the world endeavors to raise awareness each World Metrology Day through a poster campaign and web site.
-Previous themes have included topics such as measurements for safety, for innovation, and measurements in sport, the environment, medicine and trade.
+Previous themes have included topics such as measurements for the global energy challenge, for safety, for innovation, and measurements in sport, the environment, medicine and trade.

 About the BIPM